-Charity Chitauro is an Interim Modern Matron at the Eric Shepherd Forensic Services.
-She began her career at HPFT in 2003 and took on her current role five months ago.
+Charity Chitauro is an Interim Modern Matron at the Eric Shepherd Forensic Services and began her career at HPFT in 2003.

 Tell us a bit about your role: ‘At the moment I’m an interim modern matron covering two services, at Warren Court and 4 Bowlers’ Green, but I’ve worked in a number of different nursing roles at the Trust.